Who we are

 Services offered include assessment and treatment of a wide range of problems, such as interpersonal and relationship difficulties, personal adjustment problems, and anxiety, depression, or other emotional concerns.
 Both short-term and long-term psychotherapy are available from a variety of orientations.
 More specialized psychological interventions may be offered as well, such as treatments for eating disorders and the use of Cognitive Behavior therapy for anxiety disorders, such as phobias, compulsions, and obsessions.
 Couples, family, and group therapy may be offered on a limited basis.

 The clinic offers testing and or assessment services for a variety of academic and psychological issues including school placement, learning disabilities, attention deficit problems, or emotional difficulties.
 Openings are very limited and typically occur in December, April and June.
-We generally have around 10-12 openings a year.
+The number of openings we will have during the academic year is unpredictable, and therefore, we are unable to keep a waiting list.
+Typically, we complete 10-12 assessments per year.
 We offer testing services for children, adolescents, and adults, however please note that for individuals ages 17 and up priority is given to UVa students with referrals from the Student Disability Access Center (SDAC).

 Our openings for therapy are limited and occur mainly in September through January.
 There are occasional additional openings throughout the remainder of the year.
 These openings vary and are based on the training needs of our students.